-Enjoy Blithering Idiot in a brandy snifter or wine glass with full-flavored meats and cheeses or as an after dinner drink.
+Enjoy Blithering Idiot in a brandy snifter or wine glass with full-flavored meats and cheeses or as an after-dinner drink.
 This wonderful brew is available year-round.
 Lay a few down.
-Aging only helps a barleywine develop more complexity.
+Aging only helps barleywine develop more complexity.
 This fine ale will keep for years.
 We feel comfortable setting our “Best By” date out to five years beyond the bottling date.

 Wey•er•bach•er (w?? • ?r • b?k? • ?r), n. the original spelling of the Weirback family name used by the first immigrants from Germany about 200 years ago.
 The spelling has morphed slightly over time, but we thought the original was best for the brewery.

 Phonetically that’s “wy-er-bock-er” or “why-er-bock-er”